 Jeffrey Samuels is a Ngemba painter, illustrator, designer, mixed media artist and printmaker.
-Jeffrey was a founding
+Jeffrey is a founding

-co-member of Boomalli Aboriginal Artists Co-operative in 1987.
-In his art practice, Jeffrey has always sought to affirm his “Aboriginal identity and cultural heritage and its artistic
+member of Boomalli Aboriginal Artists Co-operative.
+In his art practice, Jeffrey has always sought to affirm his “Aboriginal identity and cultural heritage and its artistic expressions” and his

 In 1984 Jeffrey participated in Koori Art ’84 at Artspace, Sydney, one of the seminal exhibitions that marked the